 Empathy is an essential trait for parents to nurture in their kids.
 Kids who are empathetic have the ability to understand the feelings of others and share similar feelings of their own.
 They’re able to see issues from both sides and tend to build healthy relationships with people of all identities and backgrounds throughout all stages of life.
-Unlike other traits which are more complex and evolve later in life, empathy is developed fairly early on, according to research by Alison Gopnik, a renowned child psychiatrist.
-Gopnik found that empathy can even be observed in babies, who pat other babies when they cry.
+Unlike other traits which are more complex and evolve later in life, empathy is developed fairly early on.
+For example, renowned child psychiatrist Alison Gopnik found that empathy can even be observed in babies, who pat other babies when they cry.

 They Talk About Their Own Feelings

 At its core, empathy is about understanding feelings and emotions.
 Parents who want to raise empathetic kids, then, must talk openly about their own feelings.

 Our gut reaction is to say “I’m fine” and shield your kid from any unsatisfying emotions.
 But that doesn’t help kids create an emotional vocabulary.
 “You help children be empathic by naming the feelings you’re having,” says Murphy.